Regions of Georgia

 The Georgian Parliament says that there are four levels of local and regional government in Georgia.
 On the top level are the two autonomous republics (Abkhazia and Adjaria).
 On the next level are regions, then districts, followed by village councils and district towns.
 Closer scrutiny reveals that the autonomous republics are subdivided into districts, not regions; and the part of Georgia which is not included in the autonomous republics has no name of its own, but is subdivided into regions.
 I think it's most reasonable to say that the primary divisions of Georgia are the two autonomous republics, nine regions, and one independent city (Tbilisi).
 The secondary divisions are the districts, and a small number of cities with district status.

-Formerly, I listed the districts as primary divisions of Georgia.
-The list was based on international standard ISO 3166-2 and the U.S. standard FIPS PUB 10-4, although I had to reconcile some significant differences between them.
-Now I feel I have enough evidence to state that the regions, ignored by both of those standards, exist.
-The regions might simply be too new to be listed in the standards.
-See the Districts of Georgia page for more information on the contents of the standards.
-(Since I wrote this, the ISO standard adopted the regions.)
+For a while, I listed the districts as primary divisions of Georgia.
+The list was based on the international standard ISO 3166-2 and the U.S. standard FIPS PUB 10-4, although I had to reconcile some significant differences between them.
+(See the Districts of Georgia page for more details.)
+But there was also evidence for a set of regions, as listed in the main table below.
+In 2001, I decided that the evidence was sufficient to change the table.
+The ISO standard followed along in 2002, and the FIPS standard in 2010.
+However, I don't have any documentation showing when the regions were created.

 Country overview: